16

 As for the fan service – the practice of feeding fans’ passion and fantasies with unnecessary content specifically tailored for them – it kills any creative momentum or stylistic innovation.
 The final two episodes are technically very well done (in Stranger Things, style always precedes substance), but excessively violent and needlessly long and struggle to save the series.

-It’s better to revisit 1980s masterpieces that elegantly portray the trials of adolescence, such as The Lost Boys (1987), Stand by Me (1986), The Breakfast Club (1985), Rumble Fish (1983), or The Outsiders (1983), than to wait for the season 5 and spin-offs of this sci-fi series already planned by Netflix.
+It’s better to revisit 1980s masterpieces that elegantly portray the trials of adolescence than to wait for the season 5 and spin-offs of this sci-fi series already planned by Netflix.
+Among them are The Lost Boys (1987), Stand by Me (1986), The Breakfast Club (1985), Rumble Fish (1983), or The Outsiders (1983),

 Stranger Things season 4 is available on Netflix.
-Stranger Things season 5 will be released on Netflix in 2025.
+Stranger Things season 5 will be released on Netflix on November 27th and December 26th, 2025.
+The finale is scheduled for January 1st, 2026.